opensecuritycontroller/community/testing/testcases/ds_testcases.md

 3. Click OSC->Setup->Distributed Appliances->Deployments->Deployment Specifications for Virtual System->Sync.

 **Expected Result:**
-The DS should have Job Status from RUNNING to PASSED.
+DS Sync job should run and change its status from RUNNING to PASSED.

 ****